CMPSC-580-Allegheny-College-Spring-2024/own_project/project_proposal.md

 ## Conclusions and Future Work

 TODO: Summarize your work and outline future steps needed to complete to take the project to the next stage (for example, if you were to continue with this project in 600/610).
 You must also address ethical implications of your project, especially as pertains to the public release or use of your software or methods.

+## References

+TODO: Add references in the [ACM style](https://www.acm.org/publications/authors/reference-formatting).
+All references must be cited in the proposal.